How to lose weight without dieting (and still see real results)

 • Lower odds of being overweight or obese

-4. Practise mindful eating
+4. Practice mindful eating

 Research suggests that when we don't focus on what we are eating, we are likely to eat more food.
 Whether we were watching TV or chatting on the phone doesn't really matter, it all leads to the same increase in food intake [17].

-Eating slowly is one way to practice mindful eating and it can help you eat less food.
+Eating slowly is one way to practice mindful eating, and it can help you eat less food.
 Start by focusing on the smell and appearance of your food.
 While you eat, pay attention to the texture and flavour.

 Another option is to follow your hunger cues.
 This means checking in with your body to see if you're really hungry or craving food for a different reason.